5 Tips For Getting Rid Of A Storage Unit

 Deciding on whether or not to keep an item can be difficult, so here we have a couple tips for getting rid of your storage unit.

 Give them to other family members or relatives who would appreciate the sentimental value.
-If it’s in a storage unit, chances are you haven’t looked at it or used it in a long time, so evaluate whether or not it really is something to hold onto.
+If it’s in a storage unit, chances are you haven’t looked at it or used it in a long time.
+Evaluate whether or not it really is something to hold onto or pass along.

 Put a few ads on Craigslist, Kijiji or UsedNanaimo.
 You may be surprised by the response you get.
 Sometimes a family less fortunate than yours may want to buy some of the items and it’s a great feeling to help out someone who might not be as lucky as you are.

-3. Donate to the Salvation Army or local Charity of your choice.
+3. Donate to the Salvation Army or Charity

 We all know there are a lot of people in need out there.
 So why not support those families by “recycling” some of your unneeded possessions.
 Just because you no longer want the item, doesn’t mean someone else won’t appreciate it.
 Be sure the items are in reasonable condition though and don’t use the charity as a dumping ground for items that no longer work or are in poor condition.
 Call ahead to find out what they’ll accept or what they need.